yiycz/GP-EXAMPLE-BANK/examples/catching-a-rocket-from-the-sky.md

 ---
-tags: [Science & Technology, Technology, Space, Commercialisation, Public Interest]
+tags: [Science, Technology, Space, Commercialisation, Public Interest, Environment]
 ---

 ## Catching a Rocket From the Sky